 George Wallner's plan to transform payments as we know it was hatched in his kitchen.
 The year was 1978 and he and his brother Paul, both engineers, had been tinkering with a few ideas focused on developing large telephone systems and data collection networks.
-The Wallner brothers recognized that merchants needed a way to expedite consumer payments at the point of sale using the magstripe cards.
+The Wallners recognized that merchants needed a way to expedite consumer payments at the point of sale using the mag stripe cards that they now preferred.
 And the company that they formed, Hypercom, was the first ever to enable the electronic payments that are the bedrock of the modern payments industry.

 Hypercom grew into a global provider of POS terminals and support networks.
-George served in various roles there, including CEO, Chairman and Chief Technologist, taking the company public in 1997.
+Wallner served in various roles there, including CEO, Chairman and Chief Technologist, taking the company public in 1997.

 In 2006, Wallner went on to invest in ROAM Data, a leading vendor of mobile card acceptance equipment and software that was later acquired by Ingenico in early 2013.
 His latest venture, LoopPay, really comes full circle.
-It has developed a practical mobile payment solution that enables smartphones to be used for card present payments at the point of sale without requiring merchants to install any new hardware or software - leveraging the technology standard that powered the point of sale terminals he invented some two decades before.
+It has developed a practical mobile payment solution that enables smart-phones to be used for card present payments at the point of sale without requiring merchants to install any new hardware or software - leveraging the technology standard that powered the point of sale terminals he invented some two decades before.

-About Loop
+About Loop Pay

-Loop invented the world's first mobile wallet app that allows consumers to securely store all their cards and pay with their Loop-enabled devices (accessories, smartphones, smart watches) virtually everywhere.
-The LoopWallet app reduces the clutter of plastic cards (payment, gift, loyalty, ID, membership cards) allowing consumers to leave their plastic behind with confidence.
-Based in Boston, MA, Loop's patented Magnetic Secure Transmission (MST) technology turns existing mag stripe readers into mobile contactless readers without any change or cost by the merchants or their payment processors.
-Loop provides not only breakthrough convenience for consumers to organize and pay with mobile devices, but also with the highest level of payment security to protect consumer card data.
+Loop invented the world's first mobile-wallet solution that allows consumers to securely store and organize all of their plastic cards (payment, gift, loyalty, ID, membership cards) and pay with their Loop enabled devices (smart accessories, smartphones, smart watches) virtually everywhere.
+Based in Boston, Mass., Loop's patented Magnetic Secure Transmission (MST) technology turns existing mag stripe readers into mobile payment readers without any change or cost by the merchants or their payment processors.
+Loop provides not only breakthrough convenience for consumers to organize and pay with mobile, but also the highest level of payment security to protect consumer's card data.
 Loop is a Level One PCI Certified Payment Provider.
-To learn more and order Loop products, visit www.looppay.com
+To learn more and order Loop products, visit www.looppay.com.